-Yes, I have already professed my love of Le Monastere Des Augustines as a place to stay for gluten free travelers, but I also have to mention their restaurant.
+Yes, I have already professed my love of Le Monastere Des Augustines as a place to stay for gluten free travelers, and you can read my review of our stay here.
+But I also have to mention their restaurant!
 You can eat both lunch and dinner at Le Monastere.
 Dinner reservations are advised before 5:30pm – and let them know you’re gluten free at this time so the set menu can be adjusted.
 As I mentioned, the staff here is highly educated on cross contact.

 Le Monastere is all about healing – and this extends to their restaurant menu, which is filled with rotating local, organic foods.
 Chef Christophe Perny aimed to create a menu that was ‘non-dogmatic’ – meaning it incorporates all styles of dishes, and although it has many plant-based options it also has meat and fish.
 Much of the produce is sourced locally through Le Pres, the co-op Perny started.